nooodles-ahh/video_services/README.md

 # TODO
 - The sound system is shutdown before video services is, which may result in a crash if you're doing something like a main menu background video
-- Audio playback on Linux
+- Audio resampling on Linux so Opus can work properly
-- Rewrite my threaded code as I don't know what I'm doing
 - Support for other pixel formats

-# Issues
+# Issues I won't fix
 - All video service features are not present such as video recording
-- Not everything works identically to BINK videos such as when the video will pause and audio volume
+- Not everything works identically to Bink video and Valve's implementation, notable examples are when audio stops on dragging the game window, and exact video audio volume
-- Some webms may not work if they a-typical such as having a varible framerate or resolution changes, or may desync at abnormally low framerates
+- Some videos may not work as expected if they are weird in any way, such as having a varible framerate or resolution changes, or may desync or stutter at abnormally low framerates

 # Sourcemod usage
 If you don't need audio or have created a new DirectSound object you can use this in sourcemods by placing this block of code in `CHLClient::Init`.
-Anywhere after all the interfaces are connected, specifically I'd put it after the `WORKSHOP_IMPORT_ENABLED` block.
+Anywhere after all the interfaces are connected, I'd probably put it after the `WORKSHOP_IMPORT_ENABLED` block.
 ```cpp
 // disconnect the original video services
 if ( g_pVideo )